Sustainability

 The Perils of Greenwashing

 Some fast fashion companies try to manipulate us into buying more by claiming to be sustainable.
-The first one that comes to mind is H&M, who launch those “conscious” lines that have some small quantity of recycled fabrics, but what about the rest of the thousands of products they drop every month?
+The first one that comes to mind is H&M, who launch those “conscious” lines that have some small quantity of recycled fabrics, but what about the other thousands of products they drop every month?
 How about the workers’ rights in their supply chain?

 Amanda from Clothershorse has great tips on how to identify if a company is greenwashing (see this excellent post or this other excellent post, or listen to episode 95 of the podcast).
-There’s so much greenwashing going on that even using the qualifier “sustainable” as a brand has a bad rep now, but I also feel like I need to convey my efforts at trying to decrease Luneta’s impact on earth somehow, so I don’t really see a better adjective!
+There’s so much greenwashing going on that even using the qualifier “sustainable” as a brand has a bad rep now, but we also feel like we need to convey our efforts at trying to decrease Luneta’s impact on earth somehow, so we don’t really see a better adjective!

 How Sustainable is Luneta, then?